Is Attention always needed? A Case Study on Language Identification from Speech: Conclusion and future work

 \section{Conclusion and future work}

 In this work, we proposed a language identification method using CRNN that works on MFCC features of speech signals.
-Our architecture efficiently identifies the language both in close language and noisy scenarios.
-We carried out extensive experiments and our architecture produced state-of-the-art results.
-Through our experiments, we have also shown our architecture's robustness to noise and its extensible to new languages.
+Our framework efficiently identifies the language both in close language and noisy scenarios.
+We carried out extensive experiments and our framework produced state-of-the-art results.
+Through our experiments, we have also shown our framework's robustness to noise and its extensibility to new languages.
 The model exhibits the overall best accuracy of 98.7\% which improves over the traditional use of CNN (98.3\%).
-CRNN with attention performs almost at par with CRNN, however the attention mechanism which incurs some additional computational overhead does not always result in improvement over CRNN.
-In future, we would like to extend our work by increasing the language classes with speech specimen recorded in different environments.
-We would also like to extend our work to check the usefulness of the proposed architecture on smaller time speech samples through which we can deduce the optimal time required to classify the languages with high accuracy.
+CRNN with attention performs almost at par with CRNN, however, the attention mechanism which incurs additional computational overhead does not result in improvement over CRNN in most cases.
+In future, we would like to extend our work by increasing the language classes with speech specimens recorded in different environments.
+We would also like to extend our work to check the usefulness of the proposed framework on smaller time speech samples through which we can deduce the optimal time required to classify the languages with high accuracy.
 We would also like to test our method on language dialect identification.